xishantingyu/SESE/day4/The_Pragmatic_Programmer.md

 ----

-# my comments
+# my impression

 *	comprehensive
 *	detailed
-*	on all aspects of software engineering
+*	70 tips, on all aspects of software engineering

 ----